Rotary Masked Autoencoders are Versatile Learners: Background

 \section{Background}

-\textbf{Attention:} We follow the formulation for Attention proposed in the original Transformer~\cite{vaswani2017attention}.
+\textbf{Attention:} We follow the formulation for Attention proposed in the original Transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
 Let $\mathbf{z}$ be a sequence of $k$ embeddings $z_{i}\in \mathbb{R}^{d_{\text{model}}}$ for $i\in[1, 2, ..., k]$ and $d_{\text{model}}$ be the dimensionality of the model.
 Three linear layers are applied to transform $\mathbf{z}$ into sequences containing queries ($q_{i}$), keys ($k_{i}$), and values ($v_{i}$).
 E.g., $q_{i}=W_{q}z_{i}$,\ $k_{i}=W_{k}z_{i}$,\ $v_{i}=W_{v}z_{i}$.
 The matrices $Q,K,V$ containing $q$,$k$,$v$ are then passed through Scaled Dot-Product Attention (SDPA) as defined in Equation \eqref{eq:attention}:

-The key operation in SDPA is the dot product between $q_{i}$ and $k_{i}$, which determines how the values $V$ will be mixed with one-another.
+The key operation in SDPA is the dot product between $q_{i}$ and $k_{i}$, which determines how the values $V$ will be mixed with one another.
 Because Attention is permutation-invariant, positional information must be encoded within $q_{i}$ and $k_{i}$ to allow SDPA to reason about position.

 \textbf{Regular and Irregular Dimensions:} \method{} is designed to work with both regular and irregular dimensional data.
-Specifically, we consider inputs of the form: $\mathbf{x}\in\mathbb{R}^{d_{1}\times d_{2}\times \cdots,\times d_{D}}$ where $D$ is the number of dimensions in $\mathbf{x}$ and $d_{i}$ is the size of dimension $i$ for $i\in [1, \cdots, D]$.
+Specifically, we consider inputs of the form: $\mathbf{x}\in\mathbb{R}^{d_{1}\times d_{2}\times \cdots\times d_{D}}$ where $D$ is the number of dimensions in $\mathbf{x}$ and $d_{i}$ is the size of dimension $i$ for $i\in [1, \cdots, D]$.

-\begin{definition}[Regular and irregular dimensions] A \textit{regular} dimension is one where all points are equally spaced, while an \textit{irregular} dimension is one where the space between points varies. \end{definition}
+\begin{definition}[Regular and irregular dimensions] A \textit{regular} dimension is one where all points are equally spaced, while an \textit{irregular} dimension is one where the distance between points varies. \end{definition}

 Some dimensions in the input $\mathbf{x}$ may be irregular while others could be regular.
-For example, a set of irregularly sampled images has height and width as two regular dimensions and time as one irregular dimension.
+For example, a set of images sampled at irregular times has height and width as two regular dimensions and time as one irregular dimension.